jamiesmith/mostlymonoastro/_pages/about.md

 This site focuses primarily on my endeavors in astrophotography-- gear, process, software, and, of course, targets & images.
-I reserve the right :wink: to delve into other topcs that are loosely related to astrophotography-- If I have to pack it into the van for a night observing then it is fair game.
+I reserve the right :wink: to delve into other topics that are loosely related to astrophotography-- If I have to pack it into the van for a night observing then it is fair game.
 Posts will be tagged appropriately so readers don't have to suffer through topics they aren't interested in.